VENTURE GLOBAL, INC. (NYSE: VG) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Venture Global, Inc. Investors of Upcoming Deadline

 Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds Venture Global, Inc. (“Venture” or the “Company”) (NYSE: VG) investors of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.

-If you purchased or acquired Venture stock, and/or would like to discuss your legal rights and options please visit Venture Global, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Venture stock, and/or would like to discuss your legal rights and options please visit Venture Global, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 A lawsuit was filed in the United States District Court for the Southern District of New York who purchased or acquired the stock of Venture pursuant or traceable to the registration statement for the Company’s initial public offering held on or about January 24, 2025, alleging violations of the Securities Act of 1933 against the Company and certain of its senior officers.